MedAImage/BCD_Explainability_Analysis/README.md

 ```

 The fields composing each entry are:
-* The name of the image in dicom format to identify each entry.
+* The name of the image in DICOM format to identify each entry.
-* The path to the image in png format (field "image").
+* The path to the image in PNG format (field "image").
 * Lists of the different lesions found in the image (field "label").

-The lesions are Nodulo (mass), Distorsion_arq (architectural distortion), Densidad_asim_foc (focal asymmetry), Microcalcificaciones(microcalcifications), Calc_tip_benig (Suspicious Calcification).
+The lesions are Nodulo (mass), Distorsion_arq (architectural distortion), Densidad_asim_foc (focal asymmetry), Microcalcificaciones (microcalcifications), and Calc_tip_benig (Suspicious Calcification).
-For the existing lesions, the field "label" includes a list of the image regions where they are located (x, y, w, h).
+For lesions present in the image, the field "label" includes a list of the image regions where they are located (x, y, w, h).

 ### Dataset preparation

 To prepare the dataset, it is first necessary to download the original data from Vindr-Mammo and INbreast:

-* For VinDr-Mammo, you can access the data from here: [https://physionet.org/content/vindr-mammo/1.0.0/](https://physionet.org/content/vindr-mammo/1.0.0/)
+* For VinDr-Mammo, the data are available here: [https://physionet.org/content/vindr-mammo/1.0.0/](https://physionet.org/content/vindr-mammo/1.0.0/)
 * INBreast dataset is available at [https://www.kaggle.com/datasets/ramanathansp20/inbreast-dataset](https://www.kaggle.com/datasets/ramanathansp20/inbreast-dataset)

-Once both datasets have been downloaded and unzipped, the images composing our dataset can be extracted using the script 'data_organization/get_dataset_images.py':
+Once both datasets have been downloaded and unzipped, the images that compose our dataset can be extracted using the script 'data_organization/get_dataset_images.py':

 ```python